 - Customer Base

-As at 31st December, 2016, the Authority recorded a number of connected customers for TANESCO, Rural Power Development Limited and Andoya Hydro Electric Power Limited distribution systems as 1,745,160, 1,987 and 200 respectively.
+As at 30th June, 2017, the Authority recorded a number of connected customers for TANESCO, Rural Power Development Limited and Andoya Hydro Electric Power Limited distribution systems as: 1,999,890; 2,202; and 230 respectively.

 All electrical works and goods installed or operated in Tanzania are required to comply with certain acceptable standards that EWURA has a responsibility to monitor.
 A catalogue of standards issued by TBS on electrical works is available.
 Electrical energy, like any other products should satisfy proper quality requirements.
 For the electrical equipment to operate properly and for the customer to get the right quality of energy, the supply voltage should be within specified range of the rated value.
 TBS in collaboration with EWURA, TANESCO, University of Dar es Salaam and other stakeholders has established the Tanzania Standards on Power Quality of Supply and Services.
 The standards were launched in January, 2011.
 TANESCO prepared their own technical and operating guidelines known as the Engineering Instructions to facilitate standard construction and operation within the power system networks.
 These instructions are reviewed and approved by EWURA before coming into effect.
 The Engineering Instructions can be used by other entities dealing with distribution and supply activities.